aaronlumsden/laravel-vue-api-crud-generator/readme.md

 ## Laravel Vue API Crud Generator

 #### Overview
-A Laravel package that lets you generate boilerplate code for your Vue.js.
+A Laravel package that lets you generate boilerplate code for a Vue.js/Laravel app.
 Simply enter the name of a database table and based on that it will create:

 - A Laravel model
-- A Laravel controller (with get, list, create, update, delete as well as validation based on your DB table)
+- A Laravel controller (with get, list, create, update, delete as well as validation based on a chosen DB table)
 - Laravel routes (get, list, create, update, delete)
 - 2 Vue.js single file components to create, update, list, delete and show (using Vform & axios)